 Your gastrointestinal (GI) system

-Here’s what happen when you chew your food and swallow it:
+Here’s what happens when you chew your food and swallow it:

-- It goes down your oesophagus into your stomach
+- It goes down your esophagus into your stomach

 - Stomach acids and chemicals, called enzymes, break down the food

 - The liquid food mixture passes from your stomach into your small intestine

 The small intestine, which is about 20 feet long, is where most digestion takes place.
 Vitamins, minerals, proteins, fats, and carbohydrates are all absorbed into your body through your small intestine.
 Any food not absorbed in the small intestine goes into the large intestine as liquid waste or stool.

 Your large intestine, also called the colon, is divided into four parts with different names: ascending, transverse, descending, and sigmoid.
 It’s about five to six feet long, and has two main purposes: absorb water from your stool, and store your stool until you have a bowel movement

 A colostomy is an opening into the colon through the abdomen created during surgery.
 This opening allows stool to bypass the diseased or damaged part of your colon.
 A colostomy may be created at almost any point on the colon.
 It may be temporary or permanent, depending on the medical reason for the surgery.

 To create a colostomy, your surgeon brings part of your colon through the abdominal wall.
 This new opening on the abdomen is called a stoma.
 Two common types of colostomies are a transverse colostomy and a sigmoid colostomy, named for the location of the opening.

 - After a colostomy, bowel movements don’t pass through your anus, but through the stoma